spchn/uv-k5-firmware-custom-nunu-more-custom-fix/README.md

 * **Messenger and encryption removed** to make more room.

-[Kamilsss65's NUNU firmware](https://github.com/kamilsss655/uv-k5-firmware-custom), which this is a fork on, has the following additions over [Egzumer firmare](https://github.com/egzumer/uv-k5-firmware-custom):
+[Kamilsss65's NUNU firmware](https://github.com/kamilsss655/uv-k5-firmware-custom), which this is a fork of, has the following additions over [Egzumer firmare](https://github.com/egzumer/uv-k5-firmware-custom):

 * `ENABLE_SPECTRUM_CHANNEL_SCAN` this enables spectrum channel scan mode (enter by going into memory mode and press F+5, this allows SUPER fast channel scanning (**4.5x faster than regular scanning**), regular scan of 200 memory channels takes roughly 18 seconds, **spectrum memory scan takes roughly 4 seconds**, if you have less channels stored i.e 50 - the spectrum memory scan will take only **1 second**
 * **NUNU Protocol** - message hopping mesh network functionality which allows to extend the range of infrastructure-less communications via intermediate stations (nodes), more info at [Mesh network](https://github.com/kamilsss655/uv-k5-firmware-custom/wiki/43-%E2%80%90-Mesh-network)